-The Long Island Power Authority has a 19-member Community Advisory Board (CAB) that provides input on matters critical to the Authority and the Long Island and Rockaway Community.
-CAB members, appointed by LIPA’s CEO, include experts in energy, education, business, economic development, government, and finance.
-Members participate in quarterly meetings and discuss regional issues, including energy efficiency, climate and green energy goals, and other matters and issues important to members.
+LIPA’s Community Advisory Board (CAB) was formed in 2017 to advise LIPA’s Chief Executive Officer on issues of importance to the Authority and our Long Island and Rockaways community.
+The CAB represents a diverse range of perspectives and has 19 members, including experts in energy, education, business, economic development, government, and finance.
+Members are appointed by LIPA’s CEO and participate in quarterly meetings that discuss regional issues, including energy efficiency, climate and green energy goals, and other topics important to members.

 Jack Anderson, Jr.

 Deputy Director for Operations, BNL